CrisV-SFSU/ProjectThreeFestivalSite/readme.md

 If you would like to see the wireframe for this site, please go here: https://www.figma.com/proto/X25tdycjEvptTgjWFGvXOO/DES-228----Project-3-Wireframe?page-id=0%3A1&node-id=22-583&node-type=frame&viewport=-2431%2C-2891%2C0.7&t=EcW7ok6rmatjarky-1&scaling=contain&content-scaling=fixed

+# Sticker Mockups

+Here's the link to the sticker artwork: !(img\sticker.png) Here's the link to the sticker on a laptop: !(img\sticker-moockup.png)

 # Acknowledgements

 Typeface: "Pangram Sans" by Pangram Pangram (https://pangrampangram.com/products/pangram-sans)